Back to the Future: The Ride: Closure

 By the early 2000s, the popularity of Back to the Future: The Ride was in decline.
 Universal was also in the process of replacing other older attractions with modern intellectual properties.
 In mid-2006, industry insiders speculated that the Florida installation would be closing.
 Several reports indicated it would be replaced by an attraction based on either The Simpsons TV series or The Fast and the Furious film franchise.
 On September 7, 2006, Universal Studios Florida officially confirmed the ride's closure.
 According to a Universal spokesman, the park had not formalized any plans for a replacement but decided to close one half of it immediately to "explore possibilities for future rides".
 The full ride's closure was initially suggested by media to be as early as October, but the closure was delayed to 2007.
 Two of the simulators were closed in early 2007 and on March 30, the attraction would give its final rides.

 The Hollywood location publicly closed on Labor Day, September 3, 2007.
 In commemoration of its final month of operation, a special event was held with Christopher Lloyd and Bob Gale beginning the countdown to the ride's closure in early August.
 Additionally, a contest was announced with the grand prize winner receiving a classic 1981 DeLorean.

 A new attraction based on the animated sitcom The Simpsons, known officially as The Simpsons Ride, opened in place of the ride at Universal Studios Florida on May 15, 2008.
-At Universal Studios Hollywood, the same replacement occurred four days latrer.
-The previous construction walls of The Simpsons Ride pay homage to the retired ride, which depit the Comic Book Guy wearing Marty's futuristic jacket from Back to the Future Part II.
-Also, in the line satirical video, an animated Doc Brown (voiced by Christopher Lloyd) attempts to borrow money from a loan office to save the Institute of Future Technology.
+At Universal Studios Hollywood, the same replacement occurred four days later.
+The previous construction walls of The Simpsons Ride pay homage to the retired ride, which depict the Comic Book Guy wearing Marty's futuristic jacket from Back to the Future Part II.
+Also, in the satirical queue-line video, an animated Doc Brown (voiced by Christopher Lloyd) attempts to borrow money from a loan office to save the Institute of Future Technology.
 However, Professor Frink crashes back in time in a DeLorean and crushes the banker, and Doc is upset that he must "sell the Institute of Future Technology to that mercenary clown!".

 The ride in Japan was closed on May 31, 2016, and was replaced by Despicable Me Minion Mayhem, opening on April 21, 2017.